Meeting and surpassing all audience expectations every day.

 He wrote to the Catholic parishes saying that we should stand for Catholic values.

-And so I would hope he would speak out, and uh, you know, he's been very vocal on climate change.
+And he's been very vocal on climate change.

 I believe he should equally be as vocal on this issue because it's very important.

-Well, that you're right about climate change.
+Well, you're right about climate change.

 I mean, big, big, big confab at the Vatican later this year on that.

-I mean, even well-known climatologist Bill de Blasio, the uh mayor of New York City, is going to attend this.
+I mean, even well-known climatologist Bill de Blasio, the mayor of New York City, is going to attend this.

-And so is the the governor of California, Jerry Brown, who I don't know if you heard this.
+And so is the governor of California, Jerry Brown, who I don't know if you heard this.

 I mentioned it yesterday.